patchamama/AI-on-Mail/README.md

 - [ ] Rate limiting and retry logic for AI API calls
 - [ ] Support for email threading and conversation history
 - [ ] Implement a web interface for users to submit queries directly
+- [ ] Test and add ollama models support using colab
+- [ ] Customizable prompt templates for responses using keywords in body
+- [ ] Add API to allow external systems to trigger email processing and retrieve results in the interaction with chat threads
+- [ ] Add a logging system to keep track of processed emails and AI responses for auditing purposes
+- [ ] Create a **God mode** access to allow advanced users to customize AI parameters or the use of other not chippers models as GTP-5 or change parameters as like temperature, max tokens, etc., via email commands

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or pull requests to improve the project.